idena-network/idena-docs/docs/wp/technology.md

 | any | Human           | Miss       | 0%                   | Suspended                        |
 | any | Suspended       | Miss       | 0%                   | Zombie                           |
 | any | Zombie          | Miss       | 100%                 | Killed                           |

+### Discrimination of identities with the Newbie status

+Only 20% of earned coins is mined to the main wallet for Newbies.
+The rest 80% is mined to the stake: in total 60% of earned coins is temporary locked in the stake until a Newbie becomes Verified.

+60% of earned coins will be sent back to the main wallet once a Newbie becomes Verified.

+Newbies cannot terminate their identities to withdraw the stake.

+Newbies cannot participate in the governance of the network.
+While adresses with this status can get rewards for mining and participating in oracle votes, their votes are not counted and do not make a difference in the final outcome of a voting: they cannot influence a hard fork voting or an oracle voting.

 ## Invitations